fadado/jqt/README.md

 * `install`: install _jqt_ scripts and related files in the system directories.

 * `uninstall`: remove installed files from the system directories.

-* `help`:  list all targets defined in the Makefile.

 ### Installation